Enter the Course | Computing Systems/Computational Thinking –>

 • Those preparing to take a computer science teacher certification exam

-• Current computer science teachers looking for additional resources
+• Current computer science teachers seeking additional resources

-• Anyone interested in learning more about computer science
+• High school students interested in exploring computer science

 • You!